Swimming Pool Leak Detection and repair services – some Free advice to help get you started!!

 6. You should be asked if your pool shell is … concrete / fibreglass / plastic liner or a.n. other and the approximate age of this pool.

-If you have the above info at hand go to our Contact us page, enter this info into the form and send to us, it will save us all some time and some $$
+If you have the above info at hand go to our Contact us page, enter this info into the form and send to us, it will save us all some time and save you some $$

 Proper Pressure testing procedures must be followed to avoid injury or damages